hayeah/sike-react-course/buyshoes-details/_index.md

 ![](product__image-todo.jpg)

-The only tricky part is to maintaining the image's aspect ratio.
+The only tricky part is maintaining the image's aspect ratio.
 Our default flexbox settings would cause the image to stretch:

 ![](product-image-stretch.jpg)